aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/formatcondition/_index.md

 ```

 Gets the value or expression of the conditional formatting of the cell.

+**Remarks**

 The given cell must be contained by this conditional formatting, otherwise null will be returned.

 **Parameters:**
 | Parameter | Type | Description |